JonCubed/owin-webapi2-sample/README.md

 # owin-webapi2-sample
-Sample project for implementing WebApi2, Authentication middleware and swagger in Owin hosted in IIS
+Sample project for implementing WebApi2, Autofac, Authentication middleware and swagger in Owin hosted in IIS